PassTheMayo/minecraft-server-util/README.md

 ### Why am I getting weird values?

 The values in the response are all provided by the server that you're requesting it from.
-This library has no control over what values it receives, thus meaning that it can be any value.
+This library has no control over what values it receives, meaning that it can be any value.
 If you're getting weird information back, ask the server owner why they're running a plugin that modifies these values.

 ### Why is the sample players array empty?